smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Subquery

 A subquery is a query nested within another query.

+Subqueries can be used in various parts of a SQL query, such as the `SELECT`, `FROM`, and `WHERE` clauses.
+They are highly useful for performing operations that require multiple scans of the same or different tables, complex calculations, or referencing results that are not part of the main query.
+They are highly useful for performing operations that require multiple scans of the same or different tables, complex calculations, or referencing results that are not part of the main query.

-Here are a few examples of subqueries using the `Employees` table:
+Here is an example of a subquery using the `Employees` table.

 ```sql
 SELECT  e.*